itu-tid/lecture-notes/Lectures/9-Effects-Hooks-and-3rd-Party-Libraries.md

 - Effects let you run some code after rendering so that you can synchronize your component with some system outside of React

-In general
+Summarizing the mechanics of *effects in React*:
-- effects in React are directly caused by the rendering
+- directly caused by the rendering
-- thus, they are called at the end of a commit, **after the screen updates**
+- called at the end of a commit, **after the screen updates**
-- after every rendering
+- called after every rendering
-- why is this a good time to sync components with external systems?

-Three steps to define an effect?
+# Three steps to define an effect
 #### 1. Declare it: `import { useEffect } from 'react';`

 - `useEffect` is a React Hook that lets you [synchronize a component with an external system.](https://react.dev/learn/synchronizing-with-effects)

 ```javascript
 function MyComponent() {